What is a CSS Grid Generator?

 Step 1: Choose Your Layout Type

-Start by selecting your grid structure.
-Decide on fixed columns, fractional units (1fr), or auto-fit for flexible responsive design.
+Start by entering your grid structure.
+Decide on fixed columns, fractional units like 1fr, or responsive-friendly values such as minmax() and auto-fit.

 Step 2: Set Columns, Rows, Gaps and Alignment